 Spring Hill College has concluded many articulation agreements, especially with community colleges in Alabama, to offer associate degree graduates a seamless process for completing a baccalaureate degree in selected programs.
-Under the terms of the articulation agreements, associate degree students will be granted transfer admission by meeting the requirements enumerated in the articulation agreement for the two-year college that granted their degree.
-(For a complete list of participating community colleges with articulation agreements and qualifying programs, contact the transfer admissions counselor at Spring Hill College.)
+Under the terms of the articulation agreements, associate of Arts (AA), and Associate of Science (AS) degree students will be granted transfer admission by meeting the requirements enumerated in the articulation agreement.
+Formal agreements have been made with the following community colleges: Bevill State Community College, Bishop State Community College, Coastal Alabama Community College, and Wallace Community College.